Applications for Summer Renter Researchers 2024 are now closed.

 - Through summer, you'll regularly sync data with a smartphone app, and we use this to build a picture of how renters are faring.
 We also encourage you to share your experiences on social media and with other Researchers.

 - We'll stay in touch on the phone and through short surveys to help understand the impact of summer heat and humidity on you and other renters.

 - To help you make the most of your participation, we'll organise professional media training for all Researchers, and also an advocacy workshop from a former politician.
 We'll give you chances to speak to journalists and your local politicians about your experiences.

 Data gathering through temperature trackers will be anonymous.
 Anything identifiable or in the media will be voluntary, and we will pay an honorarium for people who appear in the media.
 (You can see the participant agreement here.)

 Examples of media coverage from Summer Renter Researchers 2023

 - Help to build national support for policy changes to make rental homes healthier and more affordable.

 - Free temperature tracker to keep.
-Is your bedroom hotter than the surface of the sun?
-Probably not, but now you can double-check.
+Is your bedroom crazy hot?
+Now you can know for sure.

-- Professional training in media and political engagement, and increased capacity to get your voice out there.
+- Professional training in media and advocacy, and increased capacity to get your voice out there.

 You should apply if: